Read This: John 1:1-5

 John refers to Jesus as the Word.
 Why?
 Because he was writing to Greeks and Jews.
 Greeks used “the Word” to describe the source of reason and order in the universe.
 Jews used it to refer to divine power and revelation.
 John wanted his readers to know the Word is more than a force or revelation.
 He is a person.
 God created the universe and revealed Himself to us through a person.
 Jesus Christ.
 [John 1:1-2; Colossians 1:15-17; Hebrews 1:1-5]

-In Jesus we see what God is like because He is God.
+In Jesus we see what God is like because Jesus is God.
 He is the physical expression of God.
 [John 1:1-2]

 This is also why John explains that Jesus had life.
 Not just physical life, but self-existent life.
 Only God is self-existent.
 He has no beginning or end.
 He is not dependent for survival on anything (like oxygen, food, or water).
 He is life.
 He is the source of life.
 Jesus was not created with the universe — He existed before the universe.
 In fact, He created the universe.